Natural Remedies for Baby Congestion (Doctor-Approved)

 Frequently Asked Questions

-Can I use essential oils to help my baby’s congestion?
+Can I use essential oils for my baby’s congestion?

-Essential oils are not recommended for babies under 3 months, and should be used with extreme caution for older infants.
-Always consult your pediatrician before using any aromatherapy around infants.
+No!
+Essential oils are not recommended for babies under three months of age, and to use essential oils around older infants always use caution.
+Always check with your baby’s pediatrician before using aromatherapy around infants.

-Is it safe to use a nasal aspirator on my newborn?
+Is it safe to use a nasal aspirator on a newborn?

-Yes, nasal aspirators designed for babies are safe when used gently and correctly.
-Follow the manufacturer’s instructions and never insert the tip deep into the nostril.
+Nasal aspirators that are designed for babies are safe to use if they are used gently and correctly.
+Follow the manufacturer’s instructions, and never insert the tip deep into the nostril.

-How often can I use saline drops for my baby’s congestion?
+How many times a day can I use saline drops in my baby’s nose for their congestion?

-Can I give honey to my baby for congestion and cough?
+Can I give my baby honey for their congestion and cough?

-Never give honey to babies under 12 months due to the risk of infant botulism.
-For babies older than 12 months, honey can help soothe coughs with pediatrician approval.
+Never give honey to a baby under the age of 12 months because of the risk of infant botulism.
+If your child is over 12 months it can relieve some coughs if your pediatrician approves.

-Babies should always sleep on their backs on a firm surface, even when congested.
-You can slightly elevate the head of the mattress by placing a towel underneath (never under the baby directly).
+Your baby/infant should always sleep on his or her back on a firm surface even if congested.
+You could place a towel under the mattress to slightly elevate the head (never under the baby).

 Can teething cause congestion in babies?

-Yes, increased drooling during teething can cause a runny nose and congestion-like symptoms.
-Teething congestion is typically clear discharge rather than thick mucus.
+Yes, teething can increase drooling that may cause symptoms of a runny nose and congestion.
+Teething congestion is usually a clear discharge, not thick mucus.

-Are there any foods I should avoid if my baby is congested?
+Are there any foods I should avoid if my baby has congestion?

 How can I prevent my baby from getting congested?

-Keep your home clean and dust-free, use a humidifier during dry months, keep baby away from cigarette smoke and strong irritants, and wash hands frequently, especially during cold season.
+Keep your environment clean and free of dust, use a humidifier during dry seasons, avoid cigarette smoke and strong irritants, and wash hands frequently, especially during cold season.

-Is it normal for baby congestion to worsen at night?
+Is it normal if my babies congestion is worse at night?

-Yes, congestion often seems worse at night due to the horizontal position and the natural circadian rhythm of inflammation in the body.
+Yes, congestion often seems worse at night because of being horizontal and the body’s natural circadian rhythm of inflammation.

 Can I use Vicks VapoRub for my baby’s congestion?